lumifyio/lumify/docker/demo/README.md

 $ boot2docker start
 ```

-*\* The Boot2Docker virtual machine only needs to be started if it has not been started or has been stoped.*
+*\* The Boot2Docker virtual machine only needs to be started if it has not been started or has been stopped.*

 ####3.
 Download the Lumify source code
 Downlowad the Lumify source code from GitHub to a local directory.